-Lighting expenses, as well as heating and the price tags attached to urban real estate, are all hurdles for those intent on warehouse farming.
+As per New Jersey’s heating oil company Ariba Oil, lighting expenses, as well as heating and the price tags attached to urban real estate, are all hurdles for those intent on warehouse farming.
 But Shultz notes that startups like Aqua Greens sometimes get reduced hydro rates and other perks because of their potential for creating jobs and producing food.

 “I’ve seen facilities that are funded by companies that have supplied all the fish tanks and all the blowers and all the infrastructure at no cost, and that model might work,” he says.
 “But if you’re just buying property, a warehouse, and you have no energy angle, I think it’s gonna be tricky to make it in this industry, where global commodities can be flown in from around the world in 24 hours and that’s your competition.”

 So why did Aqua Greens choose to follow the warehouse model?
 “There are more empty warehouses right now than there are greenhouses around,” says Petten.
 “To actually set up a greenhouse would be more cost prohibitive to us than to do the rent of a warehouse.”